Post-pandemic, many American workers say they’d consider quitting without flexible work options: study

-Nearly nine in 10 American workers said they would support a four-day workweek, fully remote work or a combination of in-person and remote work, according to a new survey released on Wednesday.
+Nearly 9 in 10 American workers said they would support a four-day workweek, fully remote work or a combination of in-person and remote work, according to a survey released Wednesday.

 Another 68 percent said they supported a hybrid work schedule, while 64 percent said they supported a fully remote work schedule, the survey found.